EquipoDirigible/gameSpaceProject/README.md

 - Pair Programming.

 ## 🧪Next Steps:
-	+ Commit to improve the architecture of this application towards a more atomic design.
 	+ Implement a proper testing environment.
 	+ Add functionality to "Favorite" button in ProductCard's view.
 	+ Add functionality to sidebar buttons.